needle-tools/needle-engine-samples/package/Runtime/JetEngine/README.md

 # Jet Engine

-The EverywhereConfigurator is a component that allows variant switching to work everywhere, including QuickLook.
+This sample is built around the EverywhereConfigurator component that allows for variant switching to work everywhere, including QuickLook.
+Such a component allows you to create product showcases that function seamlessly across all platforms.

-This enables you to create product showcases that function seamlessly across all platforms.
+Another important feature that is showcased in this sample is the hotspots that also work in QuickLook.
+That is again thanks to the EverywhereConfigurator component.